harrytucker/lego-scoreboard/README.md

 Requirements:
 - Python 3.4+
 - Pip (should be installed with Python3.4)
-- SQLite 3 (not required, but can be helpful for debugging)
+- SQLite 3 (not required, but can be helpful for debugging database issues)

-Python3.3+ should provide access to the venv module for creating a virtual environment.
+Python3.3+ should provide access to the `venv` module for creating a virtual environment.
 However, some Linux distibutions tweaked the Python installation so you may need to install an additional package.
 Check your distibution for more details.

-Once your dependencies are installed:
+Once your dependencies are installed and this repository has been cloned:
 ```bash
 $ cd /path/to/lego